LaunchCodeEducation/liftoff/docs/_sources/modules/career/online-profiles.rst.txt

 ``a.lovelace`` is a great GitHub profile name for Ada Lovelace!

-countessofcomputers is a poor GitHub profile name for Ada Lovelace – although she has a steeped background with computers, she should still choose a professional github profile name.
+countessofcomputers is a poor GitHub profile name for Ada Lovelace---although she has a steeped background with computers, she should still choose a professional GitHub profile name.

 You should also include your professional email address with this GitHub profile.